krishnaanaril/Notes/CleanCode/Chapter_01-03.md

 * Have no side effects.
 It should be a pure function.
 * If a function have temporal coupling, it should be advertised in the name.
 * Anything that forces you to check the function signature is equivalent to a double-take.
 It's a cognitive break and should be avoided.
-* Command - Query separation.
+* **Command - Query separation**.
 Functions should either do or answer something.
-* Prefer exceptions to return error codes.
+* **Prefer exceptions to return error codes**.
 If we use exceptions, then error processing code can be separated from the happy path code and can be simplified.
+* **Extract try-catch blocks**.
+So it is better to extract the bodies of the try-catch blocks into functions of their own.
+* Functions that do error handling should have nothing after the catch block.
+* **Don't repeat yourself**.
+Consider how object oriented programming serves to concentrate code into base classes that would otherwise be redundant.
+* **Structured Programming**.
+Dijkstra's rule of structured programming, every function and every block within function should've one entry point and one exit point.